 First, you want to look around online and learn as much as you can about the moving companies that you’re considering.
 Look for one with a good reputation and that offers cross-country or long-distance moves as part of their services.
 If you need extra services, like packing services, be sure that they offer those services as well.

-Then, ask for quotes from at least 3 different companies.
+Then, ask for moving quotes from at least 3 different companies.
 Compare the quotes and see which one is going to give you the best value for your move.
 It’ll definitely be pricey, but a good company will make it worth your while.